How To Install A Shower Faucet New Construction – Tub and Shower

 Secure the faucet valve to the blocking with screws, and ensure it is positioned in the correct orientation.

 Now, connect the pipes supplying water to the water inlets.
 While doing this, you will need to follow the procedure as per the model of the valve.
 Some valves have a male threaded port while others have female ones, and still, others have slip connectors.
-When you connect the pipes with threaded fittings, wrap a plumbing tape around the head first.
-If you solder the pipes into slip connection use lead-free solder and a propane torch.
+When you connect the pipes with threaded fittings, wrap plumbing tape around the head first.
+If you solder the pipes into a slip connection use lead-free solder and a propane torch.

 You will route a half-inch cold and hot water supply to the valve.
-Tie the two pipes into a three-quarter inch main pipe.
+Tie the two pipes into a three-quarter-inch main pipe.
 It should be as close to the water heater as possible.
 Mostly the valve has a female threaded pipe connection.
-In the connection, you will screw the threaded adapter and reinforce with a plumbing tape.
+In the connection, you will screw the threaded adapter and reinforce it with plumbing tape.
 Fit the pipes tightly and solder all the joints.
-It is essential to install a water hammer arrestor into each of the hot and cold water supply near the valve.
+It is essential to install a water hammer arrestor into each of the hot and cold water supplies near the valve.
 Such fitting prevents banging in the pipes whenever you turn on the faucet.

 Similarly, install a pipe for the tub spout.
 To keep the debris out of the pipes, into each elbow you will screw a temporary nipple about six inches, as you finish the wall.
 Cover the walls, leaving a gap about half an inch around the valve handle and the nipples.
 Cover this space with the trim that comes with the faucets.
 This is how to install a tub shower faucet single handle.
-The trim has faceplates for the valve and for shower arm, an escutcheon.
+The trim has faceplates for the valve and for the shower arm, an escutcheon.
 Note that the tub spout doesn’t need the trim.